 Once you’ve spotted a deal that you want to take advantage of, you’ll need to actually go through the process of switching ISPs.
 This can be simple or tricky depending on your current provider.

-What to do when switching internet providers
+What to do when switching broadband

 If your provider has not locked you into a long-term contract, you will simply need to inform the company that you are discontinuing your service.
 Either call or log in to your account on the company’s website and cancel your service.
 They will inform you when your last day of service will be, at which point you can set up your new internet.
 Make sure you return any equipment to your previous internet service provider if necessary.